 Identifying root infiltration requires professional sewer line inspection.
 Sewer line inspection involves guiding a CCTV camera attached to an optic cable down the length of the affected pipe as it records the internal state of the drain system and relays the results to a real-time monitor.
 Camera inspections are effective in identifying clogs, root infiltration, and even leaks without having to dig up your yard.
 After the inspection, a plumber will create a plan and discuss ways to remedy the issue.

 Once it has been determined that roots have indeed infiltrated your sewer line, there are several methods that a plumber may use to remedy the issue.
 One common tool used to clear sewer lines is a mechanical auger.
 An auger is directed down the pipe where it chops up the roots.
 The pipe is then flushed to clear away the waste.

 Hydro jetting is another common method for clearing pipes.
 This method uses a high-pressurized water system to perform the task of an auger.
 Hydro jetting is strong enough to disintegrate the roots.
 It is a cost-effective, non-invasive drain cleaning technique

 In instances where the pipe is damaged beyond repair, it calls for pipe adjustment or replacement.
 If the pipes are not completely replaced, a pipe sleeve can be installed to prevent future infiltrations.
 If your pipes are old, replacing them is probably the wiser option.
 Newer pipes are much stronger and will provide added protection against future root infiltration.

-At Affordable Plumbing, Rooter and Water Heaters, we have a strong reputation for providing high-quality plumbing services in the Phoenix metro area.
+At Zest Plumbing & Drain, we have a strong reputation for providing high-quality plumbing services in the Phoenix metro area.
 In addition to inspecting and fixing sewer lines, we offer indoor pipe repair and replacement, slab leak repairs, and water heater services.
 Contact us today to learn more about our services or schedule an appointment.